 Single-Stage

 Single-stage air compressors are available in portable and stationary models.
-Portable ones are popular with people who need to run air tools such as nail guns often.
-They have stronger engines and pumps than other portable compressors but can be more expensive.
+Portable ones are popular with people who often need to run air tools such as nail guns.
+They have more potent engines and pumps than other portable compressors but can be more expensive.
 Stationary models are great for around the garage or home.
 They’re ideal for automotive work and other small jobs.

 Wheelbarrow

-Wheelbarrow compressors are made for jobsites.
-They have powerful engines, large air tanks and heavy-duty components.
+Wheelbarrow compressors are made for job sites.
+They have powerful engines, large air tanks, and heavy-duty components.
 They can handle harsh conditions.
-Wheelbarrow compressors have a single wheel and handle so that you can pull them around the work site.
+Wheelbarrow compressors have a single wheel and take so that you can pull them around the work site.

 Truck-Mount

 These are the biggest and most powerful portable compressors currently available.
-Since they are lifted by a truck, they can come with large air tanks and pumps and sturdy materials which can make them weigh hundreds of pounds.
-Truck-mount air compressors can easily run large air tools for hours without any problems.
+Since they are lifted by a truck, they can come with large air tanks, pumps, and sturdy materials that can make them weigh hundreds of pounds.
+Truck-mount air compressors can efficiently run extensive air tools for hours without problems.

 DC Compressors

-Popular with show cars, race teams and RV enthusiasts, DC compressors are hardwired into a vehicle’s voltage system and provide lots of air while taking up little space.
+Popular with show cars, race teams, and RV enthusiasts, DC compressors are hardwired into a vehicle’s voltage system.
+They provide lots of air while taking up little space.
 They can inflate large tires and perform other small jobs.
 DC compressors can be found in race car support vehicles and show cars that “hop.”

 Two-Stage

-Two-stage air compressors can be found in manufacturing facilities and garages.
-Some typical air compressor uses for this type of machine include powering die grinders, air hammers, nail guns and impact wrenches.
-They can even be powerful enough to run more than one tool at once.
+Two-stage air compressors are found in manufacturing facilities and garages.
+This type of machine is typically used to power die grinders, air hammers, nail guns, and impact wrenches.
+It can even be powerful enough to run multiple tools at once.
 Two-stage air compressors are powered by electricity or gas, although most models are electric.
-With two pistons, these units compress the air twice delivering more air than smaller units.
+With two pistons, these units compress the air twice, delivering more air than smaller units.

 Rotary Screw

-Rotary screw compressors are the most powerful and biggest compressors currently available.
+Rotary screw compressors are the most potent and most giant compressors currently available.
 They are usually found in factories and professional garages where a lot of compressed air is needed most of the time.
-This type of air compressor is powered by two counter-rotating screws which compress air as its pushed through the grooves of the screw.
+This type of air compressor is powered by two counter-rotating screws, which compress air as it’s pushed through the grooves of the screw.
 These units are the most technologically advanced models on the market and are efficient and quiet.

 Other Considerations

-Obviously, when you buy an air compressor it’s important to choose the right type, but that isn’t the only thing you should consider.
-It’s also important to think about your specific needs, such as how often will you be carrying it around and what type of tools you will most often be using.
+Choosing the correct type of air compressor is essential when buying one, but there are other things you should consider.
+You should also evaluate your specific needs, such as how often you will carry it around and what type of tools you will most often use.

 Portability

-One of the key factors when you buy an air compressor should be portability, and you can purchase portable or stationary models depending on your needs.
+One key factor when buying an air compressor should be portability.
+Depending on your needs, you can purchase portable or stationary models.
 Portable compressors are available in a variety of styles and sizes.
 Some are light enough to carry, while others are equipped with wheels and handles.
-Stationary models are designed to be bolted down and wired into a buildings electrical circuit.
-They are usually equipped with 60-80 gallon tanks and have 4-10 horsepower motors.
+Stationary models are designed to be bolted down and wired into a building’s electrical circuit.
+They usually have 60-80 gallon tanks and 4-10 horsepower motors.

 Power Source

 Air compressors are powered by gasoline or electricity.
-Gas-powered models are often used by building contractors because of their convenience and high output at the work place.
+Building contractors often use gas-powered models because of their convenience and high output at the workplace.
 However, they emit exhaust fumes and should only be used in well-ventilated areas or outdoors.
-Electric models typically run on standard household voltage, with units under 2 running horsepower running on 110-120V while units with more than 2 running horsepower requiring a 220-240V outlet.
-As electric compressors don’t emit exhaust fumes, they are a better choice for indoor use.
+Electric models typically run on standard household voltage, with units under 2 running horsepower on 110-120V, while units with more than 2 running horsepower require a 220-240V outlet.
+Electric compressors don’t emit exhaust fumes, so they are a better indoor choice.

 Performance Ratings

-Perhaps the most important consideration when you buy an air compressor is how much air the machine can deliver.
+The most important consideration when buying an air compressor is how much air the machine can deliver.
 This is measured in standard cubic feet per minute (SCFM).
-All tools powered by compressed air have an SCFM rating, which indicates the air flow required for optimal performance.
-The actual SCFM can change depending on how pressurized the air is in the compressor, which is represented by pounds per square inch (psi).
+All tools powered by compressed air have an SCFM rating, which indicates the airflow required for optimal performance.
+The actual SCFM can change depending on how pressurized the air is in the compressor, represented by pounds per square inch (psi).
 When comparing SCFM ratings, look for the “SCFM at 90psi” number.

-Another important factor is the compressors horsepower (HP).
+Another critical factor is the compressor horsepower (HP).
 This number indicates how powerful the engine is rather than how much power the compressor provides to tools.
-Typically, compressors have a horsepower rating of between 1.5-6.5HP.
+Typically, compressors have a horsepower rating of between 1.5 and 6.5HP.

 Tank Size

 Tank size is important because it determines how long you can run an air tool before the compressor kicks back on.
-They’re rated in gallons and range from 1-80 gallons depending on the unit.
+Tank sizes are rated in gallons and range from 1 to 80, depending on the unit.

 Tools You Will be Using

-Be sure to consider the tools you’ll be using.
+Could you be sure to consider the tools you’ll be using?
 All air tools have a cubic feet per minute (CFM) rating, and the air compressor you choose should be able to produce enough air to get the job done.
-Additionally, if you plan on using multiple tools, add the CFM of each tool to decide on the size air compressor you need.
+Also, if you plan on using multiple tools, please use the CFM of each tool to decide on the size of the air compressor you need.
 The approximate CFM of some popular air tools is listed below.

 Type of Tool | Average Required CFM |